Los Angeles Lawyers For Spinal Cord Injuries

 - Violence (assaults, etc.)

 Regardless of how your injury occurred, if you suffered a spinal cord injury while at work in the state of California, you are entitled to receive workers’ compensation benefits.
 You do not need to show that your employer was negligent.
 However, if you believe that a third party was negligent or reckless (such as another automobile driver or an individual who attacked you), you may be able to pursue additional compensation via a personal injury lawsuit.
+We will let you know if this is a possibility in your case.

-Compensation for Spinal Cord Injury Victims
+Recovering Compensation For Spinal Cord Injury Victims

 In California, workers’ compensation covers your medical expenses and your lost wages/income from time taken off work to heal and/or receive treatment.
 Depending on the nature of your injuries, as well as other factors, you may be entitled to temporary disability benefits (either temporary total disability benefits or temporary partial disability benefits) or permanent disability benefits.

 Additionally, California workers’ compensation law allows eligible catastrophic injury victims to receive compensation for handicap-accessible vehicles and retrofits to the home, as well as attendant care costs.
-However, workers’ compensation does not cover non-economic damages, otherwise known as “pain and suffering.”
-It may be possible to recover compensation for pain, suffering, trauma, and other non-economic damages by bringing a personal injury action.
+However, workers’ compensation does not cover noneconomic damages, otherwise known as “pain and suffering.”
+It may be possible to recover compensation for pain, suffering, trauma and other noneconomic damages by bringing a personal injury action.

 Contact Hinden & Breslavsky Today